ryanczm/Analytic-Musings/_posts/2023-12-10-etf-momentum-mr.md

 <center>
   <img src="{{ site.imageurl }}/JapaneseEtfStrat/graphs/1_spreads.png">
-  <figcaption>Price movements at different interval lengths for the morning session (9.30-11.30am) of the 1570.T ETF on the Tokyo Stock Exchange</figcaption>
+  <figcaption>Price movements at different interval lengths for the morning session (9.30-11.30am) on 12th July of the 1570.T ETF on the Tokyo Stock Exchange</figcaption>
 </center>